cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - session_key, the shared session secret if and only if KE3 is valid.

 Exceptions:
-- ErrAkeInvalidClientMac, when the handshake fails.
+- InvalidClientAkeMACError, when the handshake fails.

 Steps:
 1. if !ct_equal(ke3.client_mac, state.expected_client_mac):
-2.    raise ErrAkeInvalidClientMac
+2.    raise InvalidClientAkeMACError
 3. Output state.session_key
 ~~~